SyedaliHOH/cloudsift/README.md

 * Commands run via `eval` from your own `commands.json` (trusted input)
 * One `claude` call per finding, so cost scales with finding count
-* Only assess accounts you're authorized to test
+* Only assess accounts you're authorized to test.